AnyLogic

 Rotate animation towards movement — If selected, the agent shape will be automatically turned towards the target during the agent movement.

-Rotate vertically (incline on ramps) — If selected, the agent shape will also automatically incline forward/backward during the agent movement along inclined planes.
+Rotate vertically (incline on ramps) — If selected, the agent shape will also automatically incline forward or backward during the agent movement along inclined planes.

 Space and network

-Agents in the space — Here you can select checkboxes in the list of agents that will live in this space.
+Agents in the space — Defines the list of agents that will live in this space.

-Space type — [Enabled if there is no GIS map on the agent type diagram and GIS Space type is not set] The group of buttons, specifying the type of space:
+Space type — [Enabled if there is no GIS map on the agent type diagram and the Space type is not GIS] The group of buttons, specifying the type of space:

-• Continuous — Continuous space.
+• Continuous — A continuous space.
 The space dimensions are specified using the Width and Height properties.
-The continuous space allows the user to set and retrieve the current agent location, to move the agent with the specified speed from one location to another, etc. Location of an agent in continuous space is defined by coordinates (x,y,z) of Java type double.
+The continuous space allows the user to set and retrieve the current agent location, to move the agent with the specified speed from one location to another, and so on.
+The location of an agent in a continuous space is defined by the X, Y and Z coordinates of the Java double type.

-• Discrete — Discrete space.
+• Discrete — A discrete space.
 The space is defined with a rectangular array of cells.
-Cells can be fully or partially occupied by the agents (at most one agent in one cell).
-AnyLogic support for this kind of space includes agent distribution over the cells, moving to a neighboring cell or jumping to arbitrary cell, finding out who are the agent’s neighbors, etc.
+Cells can be fully or partially occupied by the agents (at most, one agent in one cell).
+AnyLogic support for this kind of space includes agent distribution over the cells, moving to a neighboring cell or jumping to arbitrary cell, finding out who are the agent’s neighbors, and so on.

-• When you add a GIS map onto the agent's graphical diagram, the space automatically switches to GIS.
-GIS space allows placing agents into geospatial environment defined with a GIS map.
+• When you add a GIS map onto the graphical diagram of the agent, the space automatically switches to GIS.
+GIS space allows placing agents into a geospatial environment defined with a GIS map.

-Layout type — [Enabled if Discrete or Continuous Space type is chosen] Defines the layout type (the way agents are initially located in the space).
+Layout type — [Enabled if Space type: Continuous or Discrete] Defines the layout type (the way agents are initially located in the space).

 AnyLogic supports the following standard continuous layouts:

-• User-defined — assumes you will take care of the agent locations yourself in e.g. Startup code of the Main object.
+• User-defined — assumes you will take care of the agent locations yourself (for example, in the On startup code of the Main agent).

 • Random — an agent location is chosen randomly and uniformly within the space dimensions.